Skip to main content

 1. Relay Layer

 The Relay is a stateless service that receives encrypted intents from the client.
-It performs basic validation and rate-limiting before forwarding the encrypted payload to the Orchestrator.
-The Relay does not hold keys to decrypt the intent.
+It performs validation and rate-limiting, then forwards the encrypted payload to the Orchestrator.
+The Relay does not possess decryption keys for intents.

 2. Orchestrator